jstolarek/jstolarek.github.io/pages/personal.md

 I enjoy mountain trekking, especially multi-day trips to remote areas devoid of people.
-I have been to various ranges of Carpathians in Poland, Slovakia, Ukraine and Romania.
-Nowadays I trek in the Scottish Highlands.
+I have been to various ranges of Carpathians in Poland, Slovakia, Ukraine and Romania, as well as the Scottish Highlands.
 </td></tr></table>

 <table cellpadding="0" cellspacing="0" margin="0" width="100%"><tr><td>